Basic Configuration Server to Avoid Hardcoding in iOS Applications

 }

-As you can see the app’s state is refreshed after the config is fetched.
-To better illustrate it, we could use Charles that allows us to see the communication between the client and the server.
+As you can see, the app’s state is refreshed after the config is fetched.
+To better illustrate this, we could use Charles, which allows us to monitor the communication between the client and the server.

-For the first time the whole configuration is fetched.
+For the first time, the entire configuration is fetched.

-But when the config is requested for the last known timestamp, the config is empty as no new updates were done since we fetched it last time.
+However, when the config is requested for the last known timestamp, the response is empty because no new updates have been made since the last fetch.

-The full source code of the server and the client app are available on Github repo.
-Feel free to study, fetch and play with it.
+The full source code for both the server and the client app is available on the GitHub repository.
+Feel free to explore, fetch, and experiment with it.

-This is just a basic presentation of the config server approach.
-We could definitely improve it by:
+This is just a basic demonstration of the config server approach.
+There are several ways we could improve it:

-- Adding indexes to the database, for example on
+- Adding indexes to the database, such as on

 update_at

-to improved the look-up of the newest key-values. - Replacing MariaDB with some key-value optimized system
+, to improve the lookup of the newest key-values. - Replacing MariaDB with a key-value optimized system.